olvaffe/olv-notes/coding/rust.md

       - `T: !Sized` means no `Sized` bound
       - `T: ?Sized` means either `Sized` or not
   - `trait Foo: Bar` means a type must implement `Bar` first to implement `Foo`
+  - trait coherence
+    - the goal is to make sure the compiler can always unambiguously resolve a trait func call to an impl
+    - the overlay rule
+      - if a type implements two traits, there must be no overlap between the two traits
+    - the orphan rule
+      - if a type implements a trait, at least one of them must be defined by the current crate
 - 10.3.
 Validating References with Lifetimes

 ## The Book - Chapter 11.
 Writing Automated Tests